Bible Verses

 Meaning: Ever felt like giving up when your efforts seem unnoticed?
 This verse gently reminds us that perseverance in doing good will eventually bring its own rewards, even if it takes time.

-10 Bible Verses on Time Management Principles
+10 Bible Verses About Time Stewardship and Wise Priorities

 11) Psalm 90:12